4Freye/IIT-twitter/README.md

 After that, we use twarc to convert account names to user IDs.

-Then we use twarc to get the timelines of all congressmens' user IDs for 2022
+Then we use twarc to get the timelines of all congressmembers' user IDs for July-September of 2022.